 13) To condense the vapor into moonshine, we now need to convert a thermos jug for this purpose.
 Take a 1 gallon thermos jug with a tap / faucet and remove the tap.
-Now take the excess copper wire beyond the three feet that is sitting in the sink and coil it by wrapping it around an object multiple times so that it will fit snuggly into the jug.
-Have an extension of copper wire coming out from where the faucet used to be.
+Now take the excess copper tubing beyond the three feet that is sitting in the sink and coil it by wrapping it around an object multiple times so that it will fit snuggly into the jug.
+Have an extension of copper tubing coming out from where the faucet used to be.

 14) During the distilling process the thermos jug will be placed under an open cold tap where the jug will always be filled with cold water, and excess water will flow through the space where the faucet used to be, flowing over the copper extension through this gap.

 15) In learning how to make moonshine you will soon notice that after 3 or 4 days the foam on the mash has stopped frothing and being active and you are left with a light golden-brown liquid called still-beer.
 We will use this to fill up our pressure cooker.